splunk/splunk-connect-for-syslog/docs/destinations.md

 The message format will be similar to:
 ```123 <166>1 2022-02-02T14:59:55.000+00:00 kinetic-charlie - - - - %FTD-6-430003: DeviceUUID```.

-The destination name is taken from the environment variable, each destination must have a unique name regardless of type.
+The destination name is taken from the environment variable, each destination must have a unique name.
 This value should be short and meaningful.

 ```bash
 #env_file